sambhuganesan/understanding-sohu/README.md

 - Independent memory paths can let weight traffic and KV-cache traffic move at the same time.
 - If the engines run independently, feed-forward/matmul work and attention work may overlap.

-That is the architecture idea this demo makes visible.
-It helps explain why a transformer ASIC can be an excellent fit for high-throughput inference alongside more general-purpose accelerators.
+It helps explain why a transformer ASIC can be an excellent fit for high-throughput inference alongside more general-purpose accelerators and I fully believe that this can be a huge breakthrough.

-### Why The Upside Can Be Large
+### 8. The Upside is LARGE

 The toy computations show three compounding wins that make a Sohu-like architecture exciting.